gritzko/swarm-ron-docs/crypto.md

 A signature pseudo-op follows the hash pseudo op.
 The default signature method is 2048-bit DSA, serialized as 343 Base64x64 chars (the first char only uses lower 2 bits, 343*6-2048=4 bits are idle).
 The pseudo-op name is `.~sig`.
-The signature signs the value of the preceding hash message (i.e. 40 chars of the hash).
+The signed content is the value of the preceding hash op (i.e. 40 chars of the hash).
+In-transit signature checks are generally OPTIONAL.
+A peer MUST check the signature if

+* an op is received from the client
+* the type parameters signal a mandatory signature.

 ## Examples